midcodegabby/blinky-led-freeRTOS/README.md

 # blinky_led_freeRTOS
-### Basic LED blinky project using FreeRTOS on the STM32L476 MCU.
+### Basic LED blinky project using FreeRTOS on STM32L476 MCUs.
 - 2 tasks with equal priority toggle an LED on and off.
 - No CMSIS used for in-depth learning about FreeRTOS use with Cortex-M MCUs.